-First day of shops reopening in UK and I immediately went out for a post-lockdown street photo challenge in Chinatown.
+First day of shops reopening in the UK and I immediately went out for a post-lockdown Street Photo challenge in Chinatown.

-And you can watch whole of it on my YouTube channel! 🙂
+And you can watch it unfold on my YouTube channel! 🙂

-Filming and editing for YouTube is so much fun I really feel stupid for having procrastinated for so long.
+Filming and editing for YouTube is so much fun I really feel silly for having procrastinated for so long.
 I always found plenty of excuses that in the end don’t matter at all.
 Yes, I’m nervous being on the other side of the camera, I make mistakes, I don’t know how to film… But it doesn’t matter.
-It will all come with practice practice practice.
+It will all come with practice, practice, practice.

 And this is something I preach all the time in photography and design, so why was I not following my own predicament with YouTube?
 Well, at least now I started.